 We break this down in our next few headings.

 Design fees are based on design hours worked, as well as a small percentage to cover incidental costs like large-scale drawings and material samples.
 The more detailed the design, the more hours will be required.
 If you’re hiring a designer, you should expect to allocate a portion of your construction costs for design fees.
 We love our clients dearly and they love us, but as much as HGTV makes it look casual and easy, good design and defining challenging design solutions takes time and has value.

 When you hire a designer, you’re benefitting from their education, experience, skills, contacts, and supplier lists.
 One hour of a designer’s work will save you many hours, or even days, of research time, vetting contractors, and scheduling conflicts.

 Costly beginners’ mistakes, typical in most every renovation, can be avoided with the use of an experienced professional.
 You may have sophisticated tastes and an idea of what looks great, but even your design style and knowledge are not at the technical level of a seasoned designer.
 The more skill, knowledge, and resources, the higher the hourly design rate will be.

-Consider hiring a designer both self-care and a wise investment.
+Consider hiring a designer for both self-care and as a wise investment.
 You’re buying yourself a return on your renovation investment, peace of mind, and the chance to enjoy the design process (without the stress that comes from not knowing what you don’t know and worrying if it will ultimately hurt you).
 And yes, it probably will hurt you – financially at the very least.

 Design Choices Can Affect Your Budget